DanielSandoval/fruits-store-project/README.md

   - `admin1@admin` with the password `admin123` (`admin` type).
   - `user1@user` with the password `user123` (`user` type).
   - `w@w` with the password `123` (`user` type).

+#### User Actions:
+  - User Type `user`:
+      `User`-type users can interact with the following features:
+        - Add products to the shopping cart.
+        - Clear the shopping cart.
+        - Complete purchases.